meteor/meteor/content/blaze.md

 Although Blaze is a very intuitive rendering system, it does have some quirks and complexities that are worth knowing about when you are trying to do complex things.

 <h3 id="re-rendering">Re-rendering</h3>
 Blaze is intended to be opaque about re-rendering.
 Tracker and Blaze are designed as "eventual" systems that end up fully reflecting any data change, but may take a few steps in getting there, depending on how they are used.
-This can be the subject of frustration if you are trying to control how your template is re-rendered.
+This can be the subject of frustration if you are trying to control how your component is re-rendered.

-The first thing to consider here is if you actually need to care about your template re-rendering.
-Blaze is optimized so that it typically doesn't matter if a template is re-rendered even if it strictly shouldn't.
+The first thing to consider here is if you actually need to care about your component re-rendering.
+Blaze is optimized so that it typically doesn't matter if a component is re-rendered even if it strictly shouldn't.
 If you make sure that your helpers are cheap to run and consequently rendering is not expensive, then you probably don't need to worry about this.

 The main thing to understand about how Blaze re-renders is that re-rendering happens at the level of helpers and template inclusions.
-Whenever the *data context* of a template changes, it necessarily must re-run *all* helpers and data accessors (as `this` within the helper is the data context and thus will have changed).
+Whenever the *data context* of a component changes, it necessarily must re-run *all* helpers and data accessors (as `this` within the helper is the data context and thus will have changed).

 Additionally, helpers will re-run if any *reactive variable* accessed from within *that specific helper* changes.